tytydraco/yessleep/out/The_Obsidian_Staircase.md

 But I looked through the doorway.
 Transfixed, I stumbled forward.
 In the blue glow of the moon I saw Ben lying on his bed, spread-eagle.
 But when I looked closer I saw that it was not him.
 It was what was left of him.

-And I saw the thing that did it come scuttling out of the dark.
-I heard a horrible clicking noise.
-A click-click-click of giant pincers.
-I heard a loud trilling sound.
+Then I heard a horrible clicking noise.
+A *click-click-click* of giant pincers.
+I heard a loud trilling.

-Then I saw the thing come out of the dark.
-It was humanoid but only slightly and I only say this because it’s the one word I can think of.
-Imagine a person except every limb is twisted the wrong way so that this thing was forced to run on all fours, with limbs bent all backwards.
+Then I saw the thing come out of the shadows.
+Imagine a person except every limb was dislocated.
+Like someone tried to do a tricky yoga pose but ended up all stuck, twisted and wrong.

+The thing ran on all fours, with limbs bent all backwards.
 It had two heads.
-One faced me and it was a human mask stretched across something else; the mask was all out of shape.
-The other face was at the end of a hideously long neck that was held in the dark.
-Its body was a wriggling mass of human flesh and some kind of carapace, like that of a crab or arachnid.
-It had ten segmented limbs that ended in large claws.
+One faced me and it was a human mask stretched across something else; something black and slimy.
+Was that face it wore Ben’s face?
+The human fave-mask was all out of shape.
+The other head was at the end of a hideously long neck, held in the dark.
+Its body was a wriggling fused mass of human flesh and some kind of carapace, like that of a crab or arachnid.
+It had ten segmented limbs that ended in large onyx, claws.